Blizzard Community Competition License

 Provided you comply with all applicable laws (including residency eligibility requirements), you may charge players and/or teams entry fees to compete in your community competitions.

-If you charge players and/or teams an entrance fee to participate in the competition, the value of the Compensation must be at least equal to the combined value of the entrance fees paid by players.
+If you charge players and/or teams an entrance fee to participate in the competition, the value of the Prizing must be at least equal to the combined value of the entrance fees paid by players.

 - You may broadcast your competition online, and may stream on whichever online platform you like.